BlockstreamResearch/bip-frost-dkg/README.md

 For simplicity, only one participant is depicted;
 all participants run the identical code and send messages at the same steps.

-![The diagram shows the message flow between participant and a coordinator.
+![The diagram shows the message flow between a participant and a coordinator.
-The first of two phases "Generation of host public keys" involves the participant invokes the function hostpubkey with parameter seed and sends the returned hostpubkey to the coordinator.
+The first of two phases "Generation of host public keys" involves the participant invoking the function hostpubkey with parameter seed and sending the returned hostpubkey to the coordinator.
 The second phase "Session" is initiated by the coordinator sending hostpubkeys and t to the participant.
 The participant invokes participant_step1 and sends the returned pmsg1 to the coordinator.
 The coordinator invokes coordinator_step1 and sends the returned cmsg1 to the participant.